ranjithrajaram/prathidhwaniworkshop/README.md

 Create another file called `meta-data`.
 Include the following contents.
 Hostname of the VM is set as `debian-node-0`

 ~~~
-instance-id: debiannode0
+instance-id: workshop0
-local-hostname: debian-node-0
+local-hostname: workshop-node-0
 ~~~
 - Create an ISO image using the two files.
 Execute the following command.
-This will create an iso image called `debiancloudinit.iso`. `genisoimage` package should be installed on the system.
+This will create an iso image called `cloud-init-workshop.iso`. `genisoimage` package should be installed on the system.
 ~~~
-genisoimage -output debiancloudinit.iso -volid cidata -joliet -rock user-data meta-data
+genisoimage -output cloud-init-workshop.iso -volid cidata -joliet -rock user-data meta-data
 ~~~
+- Download the cloud based image to `/vm/workshop`
 - Create the VM instance using command line tool.
 Package `virt-install` should be installed on the node.
-For GUI steps, refer the youtube video.
 In the below command, modify the path mentioned after `--disk`.
 You have to modify two paths.
+First path should point to downloaded
 ~~~
-virt-install --import --name debianvm --memory 1024 --vcpus 1 --disk /vm/new-debian-9.5.6-20181013-openstack-amd64.qcow2,format=qcow2,bus=virtio --disk /vm/debutsav/debiancloudinit.iso,device=cdrom --network bridge=virbr0,model=virtio  --noautoconsole
+virt-install --import --name workshopvm --memory 2048 --vcpus 1 --disk /vm/workshop/Fedora-Cloud-Base-29-1.2.x86_64.qcow2,format=qcow2,bus=virtio --disk /vm/debutsav/cloud-init-workshop.iso,device=cdrom --network bridge=virbr0,model=virtio  --noautoconsole
 ~~~
-- Execute `virt-manager` to access the VM or `virsh console debianvm`.
-In the virsh command, `debianvm` was the name of the VM that was created using the `virt-install` command.
+- Execute `virt-manager` to access the VM or `virsh console workshopvm`.
+In the virsh command, `workshopvm` was the name of the VM that was created using the `virt-install` command.
 To exit from `virsh command`, use `CTRL+]`
 - To login to the virtual machine, use the following credentials
 ~~~
 username: debian
 password: passw0rd
 ~~~

-Note incase if you have mentioned a different password in user-data file, then use the same one. `admin` user has sudo access.

-## Steps for Windows laptops configured with VirtualBox hypervisor

-- Step 1: Download the pre-built cloud-init iso image by clicking [here](https://github.com/ranjithrajaram/debutsav/blob/master/debiancloudinit.iso?raw=true)

-- Step 2: Download the VirtualBox Image by clicking on the following [link](https://goo.gl/g9TxN7)

-- Step 3: Go to the VirtualBox GUI and create the debian virtual image.
-Do not start the virtual Image until the cloud init iso is attached.

-- Step 4: Attach cloud init iso image

-- Step4: Login to the VM using the follwing credentials
+## Package installation Instructions

 ~~~
-username: debian
-password: passw0rd
+yum install podman buildah docker skopeo
 ~~~